ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ![Siemens Example](../Ad05/Images/SiemensEx8.jpg)

-Because of the different parameters being adjustable by using pop-up screens will the PID building block be compacter than the continue Siemens PID controller.
+Because of the different parameters being adjustable by using pop-up screens, the PID building block will be compacter than the continue Siemens PID controller.

 ![Siemens Example](../Ad05/Images/SiemensEx9.jpg)